-The Town of Comox and Recycle BC will soon enter into a partnership for collection of recycling from curbside blue boxes.
+The Town of Comox and Recycle BC have entered into a partnership for collection of recycling from curbside blue boxes.
 Recycle BC (formerly Multi-Material BC) is a non-profit organization that is responsible for residential recycling programs in many areas across BC, either directly or by working with local governments, First Nations, private companies and not-for profit organizations.
 The new agreement means there are some changes to curbside collection.

 Town of Comox residents can now recycle even more paper and product packaging in their curbside recycling collection.

 - Empty aerosol cans